avilleret/Gem-wiki/plugins/modelOBJ.md

-modelOBJ - 3D model loader using modelOBJ
+modelOBJ
 ===

+3D model loader using modelOBJ

+# Description

 ### note

 this is currently broken - the plugin API for 3D models needs to be redesigned.